 The I-40 freeway has bisected the town of Santa Rosa (pop.
-2,750) and cut its old Route 66 frontage in two, but for over 65 years, travelers crossing New Mexico along Route 66 and I-40 made a point of stopping here for a meal at Club Cafe, “The Original Route 66 Restaurant Since 1935”.
-Thanks to signs lining the road for miles in both directions, emblazoned with the smiling face of the “Fat Man,” the Club Cafe was nationally famous for its always-fresh food until it closed in 1992.
+2,680) and cut its old Route 66 frontage in two, but for over 65 years, travelers crossing New Mexico along Route 66 and I-40 made a point of stopping here for a meal at Club Café, “The Original Route 66 Restaurant Since 1935”.
+Thanks to signs lining the road for miles in both directions, emblazoned with the smiling face of the “Fat Man,” the Club Café was nationally famous for its always-fresh food until it closed in 1992.

-Just off the freeway, east of downtown on Route 66 and marked by a hard-to-miss bright yellow hot rod perched atop a 30-foot pole, the Route 66 Auto Museum (2866 Historic Route 66, 575/472-1966, $5) has a wide-ranging exhibit on “anything to do with wheels,” highlighted by some tricked-out old Fords and Chevys and a totally cherry 1957 T-Bird convertible.
+Just off the freeway, east of downtown on Route 66 and marked by a hard-to-miss bright yellow hot rod perched atop a 30-foot pole, the Route 66 Auto Museum (2866 Historic Route 66, 575/472-1966, $5) has a wide-ranging exhibit on “anything to do with wheels,” highlighted by some tricked-out old Fords and Chevys.